JoacimWall/Visual-studio-multilingual-extension/README.md

 ### View introduction video or download the sample app
 #### This video is for Mac but the windows and mac are very similar.
 What changed after this was done is that you now configure by changing values in the file MultiLingualExtensionSettings.json which is created in the same folder as the solution file.

+### Support for Native Android and Ios (only Mac os)
+#### In case you want to use this to have a master language file for native Android and Ios. do you need to use .resx files.
+To get the translation to land in your native projects, set the path to these in MultiLingualExtensionSettings.json and the property AndroidResourcesOutPutFolder and IosResourcesOutPutFolder.

 [![YouTube](https://i9.ytimg.com/vi/4OAhHpUpXmA/mq2.jpg?sqp=CLDSof8F&rs=AOn4CLAexsPpQzbUEi8Ud_7YgThQFXFwPg)](https://youtu.be/4OAhHpUpXmA)